We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Once your new mattress is all set up, Saatva gives you a 365-night home trial.
 If you decide you don’t like the bed at any point during the trial period, just give the company a call, and they’ll send someone to come pick it up from your home or apartment free of charge and issue you a full refund.
 There’s no return shipping to worry about.

-Saatva also backs the mattress with a 15-year warranty.
+Saatva also backs the mattress with a lifetime warranty.
 In the first 2 years of ownership, Saatva will replace the mattress, no questions asked, if any material defects are found.
-In years 3 to 15, Saatva will repair or re-cover the mattress, but you have to pay the shipping fee each way.
+In years 3 and above, for as long as you own the mattress, Saatva will repair or re-cover the mattress, but you have to pay a $149 processing fee.

 There’s some steep competition between popular luxury (and like-luxury) mattress brands.
 Here’s how they stack up.
 (We based the pricing below on queen-size models.)